hashicorp/vault-benchmark/docs/tests/identity.md

   config {
     workload     = "populate"
     entity_count = 10000
+    alias_count  = 10000
   }
 }
 ```

 ## Notes

-- When `create_aliases = true`, setup logs in against a random sample of created entities (see `validation_samples`) and fails if any login does not resolve to that entity, confirming the alias mapping is correct.
-The `login` workload requires aliases, so it is always validated.
+- When `login_users` real users are created (bounded by `alias_count`), setup logs in as each one and fails if any login does not resolve to its expected entity, confirming the alias mapping is correct.
+The `login` workload always creates users, so it is always validated; other workloads validate only if `login_users` and `alias_count` are both set.
 - The framework always drives an attack for the configured `duration`; there is no per-target early exit.
 With `workload = "populate"` the attack phase only hits `sys/health`, so set a short `duration` when you only want to seed objects.
 - The `login` and `group_read` workloads honor the global `cleanup` flag (which requires `random_mounts`): when enabled it deletes created groups and entities and disables the run-scoped userpass mount, removing all created users in one call.
 The `populate` workload always keeps its seeded objects regardless of the global flag, so it can build a bloat dataset that survives a mixed run tearing down other targets.
 With the global flag off, all objects persist regardless.
 - If setup fails partway through (e.g. a Vault error while creating entities), any objects created up to that point are left in place.
 This matches the framework, which does not tear down a target whose setup fails; benchmark runs use ephemeral Vault instances, so restart against a fresh instance.